TomFoyster/qwil-fe-test/README.md

 ## API

 In this repo, we have used `json-server` which can be used to construct a simple REST API.
-The command, `yarn api` will spin up a REST API on port 3001.
+You will need to first globally install `json-server` and the command, `yarn api` will spin up a REST API on port 3001.

 Available endpoints are: